 Because you are affiliated with U-M, you can borrow library materials not owned by the University Library system from other institutions.
-You can make use of the Interlibrary Loan service which attempts to locate library materials from other institutions and borrows them on your behalf.
+You can make use of the free Interlibrary Loan service which attempts to locate library materials from other institutions and borrows them on your behalf.

 How to Get Help With Your Research:

 To help you prepare to use the services and resources of the University Library, we recommend that you review our online research tutorial called Searchpath.
 This research tutorial will give you a good foundation for finding books and articles.
 In addition, many libraries on campus have important FAQs and subject- or discipline-based guides which can help you navigate the library system and our rich resources.
-See the Shapiro Undergraduate Library's Assignment Assistant and Citation Style Guides for more helpful information.
+See the Shapiro Library's Assignment Assistant and Citation Style Guides for more helpful information.

 In addition to expert reference and research assistance at the various library locations, the University Library provides instant messaging, texting and email reference services throughout the calendar year via the Ask a Librarian service.
 But we especially want to encourage undergraduate students to talk to with our expertly trained reference staff at the reference desk.

 How to Connect to Library Resources from Off-campus: